 There is no accelarated degree program at Manhattan School of Music, but students who wish to save money or graduate early can look into transferring in credits.
 Manhattan School of Music accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, Manhattan School of Music does not offer classes during the summer.

-Around 72% of students who started college at Manhattan School of Music finish the requirements for graduation within six years.
+NOTE: Around 72% of students who start college at Manhattan School of Music complete all the credits required within six years.

 Manhattan School of Music offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: Manhattan School of Music may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.